Historical buildings and structures of Yarmouth, Maine: Spring Street

 The final name of State Route 88 as it passes north through Yarmouth, Spring Street runs from the East Main Street split to Route 1 at Cumberland Farms.

 The northern section of number 19 was formerly the Spring Street Market.

 At the split of Spring Street and East Main Street stands number 20, a former gas station and hair salon.

 Number 66 was built in 1807, according to the assessor, or in the 1850s, per the Village Improvement Society.

 The cape at number 67 dates to the late 18th or early 19th century.
 Meanwhile, a survey conducted in the 1970s alleges that number 68, now significantly altered, originates from 1820.

-The final home before the western section of Bayview Street, number 114, was originally built on Brown's Point (named for Moses Brown), at the eastern end of Bayview, and moved here in 1868.
+The final home before the western section of Bayview Street, number 114, was originally built on Brown's Point at the eastern end of Bayview, and moved here in 1868.

 Number 141, past Bayview Street on the eastern side of Spring Street, was formerly the site of Frost's gas station.
 It is now home to a couple of businesses.